mozilla/data-docs/src/concepts/pipeline/filtering.md

 When: Only to be used in extreme situations (e.g. PII exposure).
 We also use it for dropping [too-large messages](https://github.com/mozilla/gcp-ingestion/blob/master/docs/architecture/overview.md#limits) and [headers](https://github.com/mozilla/gcp-ingestion/blob/master/ingestion-edge/ingestion_edge/util.py#L95).

-How: Can be used to filter by URI namespaces, apps, etc.; but not anything in the payload.
+How: Can be used to filter by URI, namespaces, apps, etc. (from the URL or from the HTTP headers); but not anything in the payload.

 ### Beam Filtering

 Where: Filtered in the [message scrubber](https://github.com/mozilla/gcp-ingestion/blob/master/ingestion-beam/src/main/java/com/mozilla/telemetry/decoder/MessageScrubber.java).

-What: Causes data to be written to the error stream or to be dropped entirely.
+What: Causes data to be written to the [error stream](#querying-the-error-stream) or to be dropped entirely.

 When: Filter out data we absolutely know we will never need to see (e.g. data from forked applications).